Skip to main content

 Neville Goddard taught that the Bible is an allegory of inner states of consciousness, where every character and event symbolises conditions of the mind and soul.
 Central to this is the “I Am,” the divine creative imagination within each person.
 In this light, the book of Ezekiel represents a self-correction for turning away one's true nature—the beloved creative self celebrated in the Song of Solomon.
 Ezekiel’s prophetic language exposes the inner conflict, judgment, and destruction that arise when the soul forgets or misuses its imaginative power.
 This contrasts with Song of Solomon, which expresses the joyful, intimate union of imagination fully aligned with the “I Am.”
 This article explores parallel imagery in Ezekiel and Song of Solomon, showing how Ezekiel’s language reveals the soul’s self-rebuke for unfaithfulness, while Song of Solomon celebrates the soul’s restored, loving union with its creative source.
 1. Adornment: Ezekiel’s Endowment and Betrayal Ezekiel 16:13–15 ...

-Understanding the Bible’s Symbolism as a Map of the Soul For many readers, the stories and characters of the Bible may seem like distant ancient tales.
+For many readers, the stories and characters of the Bible may seem like distant ancient tales.
 Yet beneath their surface lies a language of psychology .
 The Bible uses symbolic characters and events to reveal the shifting states of the mind—its struggles, longings, and growth toward love and wholeness.
 This symbolic perspective helps us see figures like Hannah , Leah, Rachel, and Sarah not as historical women , but as archetypes of the beloved soul —expressing universal experiences of desire, faith, patience, and breakthrough. ' Woman' is psychologically defined in Genesis 2:23 and Genesis 2:24 With this understanding, the Song of Solomon becomes more than a love poem; it emerges as a timeless story of the soul’s awakening, a spiritual garden where love flows like a river and the Beloved longs to be brought forth.
-Women of the Bible as Echoes of the Beloved in the Song of Solomon The Song of Solomon stands as...
+Women of the Bible as Echoes of the Beloved in the Song of Solomon The Song of Solomon stands as a vivid poetic narrative of the Beloved Woman —radiant, ...

 The Garden of Eden , whose name in Hebrew means “ pleasure ” or “ delight ,” is the original source from which four mighty rivers flow.
 These rivers symbolise different expressions of abundance — channels through which the joy and creativity of Eden spread into the world.
 This theme of flowing delight and living water resonates deeply throughout the Bible, especially in the passionate imagery of the Song of Solomon — a poetic celebration of love, desire, and spiritual intimacy.
 Eden: The Garden of Pleasure and the Source of Living Water The Hebrew Eden (עֵדֶן) means pleasure or delight — an overflowing joy that is the root of all abundance.
 This pleasure gives birth to the four rivers, each named to reflect a unique aspect of creative flow: Pishon — meaning “to spread” or “break forth” , reflecting the spreading of delight and pleasure into creation.
 Gihon — meaning “to gush” or “burst forth” , symbolising the bursting forth of joyful creative energy from pleasure.
 Ti...